Stacks Image 373

 Let's talk first impressions.
 I have to admit this thing sure does look cool - kind of like a high-end record weight with a small display on top.
 It has two parts.
 There's a base that sits on a record’s label that has a self-adjusting hole thingy, and then there's the measuring unit with the display on top.
 To measure a record’s "eccentricity," place the base of the ES 001 on the record while the platter isn't spinning.
 Then power up the turntable while holding the top part and follow the onscreen instructions.
 Optical sensors will detect all movement in the position of the lead-out groove at the end of the record, and those results will be displayed on the screen on the top of the device as a "+" on a target.
 The idea is to fiddle around with the device until you get the "+" as close to the centre of the target as possible (you score bonus points for a dead on bull's eye).
 Once you find the exact centre of a record you'll see a message that reads, “the centre is OK,” which is something my Grateful Dead records have been telling me for years.

-But if the centre is not OK, if the hole is actually slightly off-centre …
+not OK, if the hole is off-centre …

 Included with the ES 001 is a sort of "record reamer" that you can use to make the record hole a little bit bigger.
 Say what?
 Seriously?
 I'm supposed to